 Manage session-scoped packages

 In addition to pool level packages, you can also specify session-scoped libraries at the beginning of a notebook session.
-Session-scoped libraries let you specify and use custom Python environments, jar, and R packages within a notebook session.
+Session-scoped libraries let you specify and use Python, jar, and R packages within a notebook session.

-When using session-scoped libraries, it is important to keep the following points in mind:
+When using session-scoped libraries, it's important to keep the following points in mind:

-- These libraries will not impact other sessions or jobs using the same Spark pool.
+• These libraries have no impact on other sessions or jobs using the same Spark pool.

 Session-scoped Python packages